cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 VDI = Virtual Desktop Infrastructure

 A variant called VMI (“Virtual Mobile Infrastructure”) actually hosts a copy of a mobile OS.
 Weird.
-I can’t imagine that this works very well, but ExamCram speaks of it quite highly.
+I can’t imagine that this works very well, but Exam Cram speaks of it quite highly.

 VDI access is either client-based (specialized application) or browser-based.